Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 too new or too old for the GPU driver, they may simply fail to run.
 And containers may also want to talk to certain services on the supercomputer.
 One important one is communicating with the resource manager, which some MPI libraries need.
-Versions that do not sufficiently or features that the host does not offer but the container expects, may also cause crashes.
+Versions of libraries that do not sufficiently correspond to those of the services on the host, or features that the host does not offer but the container expects, may also cause crashes.

 ## But what can they then do on LUMI?